.

 Fira Phuket - Panoramic Rooftop Bar over Kata Noi Beach in Phuket

-Fira Beach Club is an immense rooftop venue perched high above Kata Noi Beach, offering stunning panoramic views and Mediterranean-inspired luxury despite being far from the actual beach.
-Open from 11 am to 10 pm, this upscale establishment features day beds for 2-8 guests, VIP cabanas, and private rooms for larger groups.
-The venue houses KIPO restaurant on the second floor, where Chef Ramon Verano creates vibrant coastal Mediterranean dishes using local ingredients, and DOXA sky bar, renowned for sunset views and expert mixology.
-The atmosphere blends relaxed beach club vibes with chic sophistication, perfect for special occasions or effortless gatherings.
-Prices are on the high side, and parking can be challenging.
+Fira Beach Club is a large rooftop venue high above Kata Noi Beach, with wide panoramic views and a Mediterranean-style, upmarket feel, though it sits well back from the beach itself.
+It is open 11 am to 10 pm, with day beds for 2 to 8 guests, VIP cabanas and private rooms for bigger groups.
+The second floor has KIPO restaurant, where Chef Ramon Verano does coastal Mediterranean dishes with local ingredients, plus the DOXA sky bar known for sunsets and cocktails.
+Prices are on the high side, and parking can be tricky.

 Read More!